pub type BoxError = Box<dyn Error + Send + Sync>;Expand description

 A: 'static + Allocator,

-will be pinned in memory and unable to be moved.
+x will be pinned in memory and unable to be moved.

-can also be done in two steps: Box::pin_in(x, alloc)
+Constructing and pinning of the Box can also be done in two steps: Box::pin_in(x, alloc)

-does the same as Box::into_pin(Box::new_in(x, alloc))
+does the same as Box::into_pin(Box::new_in(x, alloc)).
+Consider using

-if you already have a Box<T, A>
+into_pin if you already have a Box<T, A>, or if you want to

-in a different way than with Box::new_in
+construct a (pinned) Box in a different way than with Box::new_in.

 sourcepub fn into_boxed_slice(boxed: Box<T, A>) -> Box<[T], A>

-🔬This is a nightly-only experimental API. (box_into_boxed_slice
+🔬This is a nightly-only experimental API. (box_into_boxed_slice)

 pub fn into_boxed_slice(boxed: Box<T, A>) -> Box<[T], A>

-into a Box<[T]>
+box_into_boxed_slice)Converts a Box<T> into a Box<[T]>

 This conversion does not allocate on the heap and happens in place.